vladimir0ne1/SwissPost.Utility/Readme.md

 ## SwissPost.StreetDirectory

 Contains StreetDirectory database model.
 All data reads into memory as we don't know if it is always ordered correctly to avoid broken foreign keys.
+Key concept is that entities collections are stored as dictionaries where key is entity primary key.

 ## Ascarix.GeoApi